Haivision/srt/docs/API-functions.md

 ```

 This sets up the listening state on a socket with setting the backlog, which defines
-how many sockets may be accepted to wait until they are accepted.
+how many sockets may be allowed to wait until they are accepted (excessive connection
+requests are rejected in advance).

 Returns:
 * `SRT_ERROR` (-1) in case of error, otherwise 0.